vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 The bootstrap machine runs a local `kind` cluster when Tanzu Kubernetes Grid management cluster deployment is started.
 Once the `kind` cluster is fully initialized, the configuration is used to deploy the actual management cluster on the backend infrastructure.
 After the management cluster is fully configured, the local `kind` cluster is deleted and future configurations are performed with the Tanzu CLI.

 For this deployment, a Photon-based virtual machine is used as the bootstrap machine.
-For information on how to configure a macOS or a Windows machine, see [Install the Tanzu CLI and Other Tools](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x).
+For more information about configuring a macOS or a Windows machine, see [Install the Tanzu CLI and Other Tools](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x).

 The bootstrap machine must meet the following prerequisites:

    * A minimum of 6 GB of RAM, 2-core CPU, 160 Storage GB.
    * System time is synchronized with a Network Time Protocol (NTP) server.
    * Docker and containerd binaries are installed.
-For instructions on how to install Docker, see [Docker documentation](https://docs.docker.com/engine/install/centos/).
+For instructions on how to install Docker, see the [Docker documentation](https://docs.docker.com/engine/install/centos/).
    * Ensure that the bootstrap VM is connected to Tanzu Kubernetes Grid management network, `sfo01-w01-vds01-tkgmanagement`.

-To install Tanzu CLI, Tanzu Plugins, and Kubectl utility on the bootstrap machine, follow the instructions below:
+To install Tanzu CLI, Tanzu Plug-ins, and Kubectl utility on the bootstrap machine, follow the instructions below:
 1. Copy  Files to  bootstrap Machine.<p>
-   Copy the following files downloaded in Bastion Host through a USB thumb drive or other  medium.
+   Copy the following files downloaded in Bastion Host through a USB thumb drive or other  medium:
    * Image TAR files
    * YAML files
    * Tanzu CLI Plugins

-1. Copy following Linux CLI packages from Bastion Host to  Bootstrap Machine.
+1. Copy following Linux CLI packages from Bastion Host to the bootstrap machine:

    * VMware Tanzu CLI v0.90.1 for Linux
    * kubectl cluster CLI v1.26.5 for Linux
    * Carvel tools - kbld, kapp, ytt & imgpkg

-1. Execute the following commands to install Tanzu Kubernetes Grid CLI, kubectl CLIs, and Carvel tools.
+1. Run the following commands to install Tanzu Kubernetes Grid CLI, kubectl CLIs, and Carvel tools:
     ```bash
     ## Install required packages
     install tar, zip, unzip, wget